Pyrex: Corning Glass Works

-In 1908, Eugene Sullivan, director of research at Corning Glass Works, developed Nonex, a borosilicate low-expansion glass, to reduce breakage in shock-resistant lantern globes and battery jars.
-Sullivan had learned about Schott's borosilicate glass as a doctoral student in Leipzig, Germany.
-Jesse Littleton of Corning discovered the cooking potential of borosilicate glass by giving his wife Bessie Littleton a casserole dish made from a cut-down Nonex battery jar.
-Corning removed the lead from Nonex and developed it as a consumer product.
-Pyrex made its public debut in 1915 during World War I, positioned as an American-produced alternative to Duran.
+Following this breakthrough, Corning was seeking additional markets for this glass.
+Jesse Littleton, another scientist at Corning, discovered the cooking potential of borosilicate glass by giving his wife Bessie Littleton a cut-down Nonex battery jar to test out as a casserole dish after her ceramic one shattered in the oven; it proved very successful.
+Corning removed the lead from Nonex and developed its first consumer product, a pie plate.
+Pyrex made its public debut in 1915 during World War I and was positioned as an American-made alternative to the German-made Duran.

+The material was initially marketed for pie pans and advertised as "Pie Right" or "Py-Right", but the name was eventually changed to Pyrex to rhyme with Nonex.
 A Corning executive gave the following account of the etymology of the name "Pyrex":

 The word PYREX is probably a purely arbitrary word which was devised in 1915 as a trade-mark for products manufactured and sold by Corning Glass Works.
 While some people have thought that it was made up from the Greek pyr and the Latin rex, we have always taken the position that no graduate of Harvard would be guilty of such a classical hybrid.
 Actually, we had a number of prior trade-marks ending in the letters ex.
 One of the first commercial products to be sold under the new mark was a pie plate, and in the interests of euphonism the letter r was inserted between pie and ex and the whole thing condensed to PYREX.

-Corning purchased the Macbeth-Evans Glass Company in 1936 and their Charleroi, PA plant was used to produce Pyrex opal ware bowls and bakeware made of tempered soda–lime glass.
+Corning purchased the Macbeth-Evans Glass Company in 1936 and their Charleroi, Pennsylvania plant was used to produce Pyrex opal ware bowls and bakeware made of tempered soda–lime glass.
 In 1958 an internal design department was started by John B. Ward.
 He redesigned the Pyrex ovenware and Flameware.
 Over the years, designers such as Penny Sparke, Betty Baugh, Smart Design, TEAMS Design, and others have contributed to the design of the line.